Laibnizz/K-means/README.md

-To analyze Taiwan's 2023 earthquake data using K-means clustering
+To analyze 2023 earthquake data using K-means clustering